Jc7j/courtify/README.md

 # Courtify

 Courtify is a modern court rental booking system designed for sports facilities, particularly volleyball courts.
-It provides a company-specific booking experience with dynamic branding, court management, customizable pricing, and an admin dashboard.
+It provides a facility-specific booking experience with dynamic branding, court management, customizable pricing, and an admin dashboard.

 ## Getting Started